 One of the most frequent questions we get at the nursery is about borer holes in tree trunks.
 Unfortunately, almost everyone wants to know how to “treat” for the borers, not realizing that the presence of borers is just an indication of a larger problem.

 Wood boring insects include the larvae of various beetles, moths and even a wood boring wasp.
 Most of these insects lay their eggs on the bark and the hatching larva chew their way into the plant to feed.
 Most wood boring insects cannot successfully attack healthy trees.
-They will be found in parts of the trees that have already been damaged by wounds, and in trees severely stressed by recent transplanting, by drought, infection by disease organisms, or in the case of the most recent stressor in Texas, WINTER STORM URI.
+They will be found in parts of the trees that have already been damaged by wounds, and in trees severely stressed by recent transplanting, by drought, infection by disease organisms, severe winter conditions or severe drought.

-If history is any kind of indication, I expect there to be many more trees affected by borers in the years following this freeze event of 2021.
+If history is any kind of indication, I expect there to be many more trees affected by borers in the years following this freeze event of 2021 and drought of 2022 and 2023.

 I cannot forget that following the severe drought in 2011 in the state of Texas, a flurry of borer sightings was reported.
 In fact, we are still seeing ramifications of that drought today.
 It is thought that some of the freeze-damaged trees were possibly ones that were weakened ten years ago by the drought.